EditSIMS/Pico-ducky/README.md

 7. Pair your bluetooth module with any bluetooth serial app you prefer. (i reccomend "Serial Bluetooth Terminal" on play store)
 8. Follow the syntax and drop payloads!

-# How to use:  Payloads
+# How to use: Commands
 2 Types of commands:
 - Payloads
 - System requests